 That said, there’s no reason why you can’t still save, or even make money while shopping for essential clothing items as you’re in the saving period.

 Personally, my go-to is Plato’s Closet, they have stores across North America.
-It’s a second-hand store, but they’re quite choosy about the clothes they accept so there’s actually some really great high quality clothing for a super agreeable price.
+It’s a second-hand store, but they’re quite choosy about the clothes they accept so there’s actually some really great high-quality clothing for a super agreeable price.
 But, the reason why I really love it, is that they pay you cash for any clothes that you bring in to them!

 So, whenever the seasons are changing and I’m needing to stock up on some new clothes, or perhaps my current ones are simply worn and ruined, I’ll clean out my closet and gather some things I’m willing to give away.
-I also ask friends and family if I can bring any of their stuff in, typically they’re just glad to not have to make the trip themselves to a Value Village that they don’t mind.
+I also ask friends and family if I can bring any of their unwanted clothes, typically they’re just glad to not have to make the trip themselves to a Value Village that they don’t mind.

 Although they don’t accept everything, I typically receive around $10 which oftentimes pays for the new item of clothing I’m purchasing.
+Or, if you simply are selling then that cash can help you save money for travel.

 So, try to not only second-hand shop, but to sell your clothes while you’re at it!
 There’s plenty of apps for selling clothes as well if you can’t find a store near you with a similar concept to Plato’s.